katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 # Plotting with matplotlib

 Python has powerful plotting capabilities with its built-in  `matplotlib` library.

-We will make a plot using this library, its `pyplot` module and our `pandas` dataframe.
+Up to now we have been vizualizing our plots *inline* of the IPython console.
+When working with spyder we can also show the figure in an extra window which allows us to dynamically edit our plot.
+Which plotting ***backend*** to use can be set in the preferences.

+To change the ***backend*** go to *Preferences --> IPython console --> Graphics*.
+Change the Graphic Backend to 'Automatic'.

+Restart your IPython kernel and lets begin...
+(you can restart the kernel under Consoles --> restart kernel or directly from the IPython console)

 Before we begin let's import the `pandas` module and load in our data.